-I decided to follow the recipe for the cake batter and the ganache, but not the buttercream as I was going to use jam.
-I halved the ganache recipe and changed the cake recipe a little – I just can’t help it!
-I attempted feathering for the first time using the leftover blackberry white chocolate ganache from the blackberry puddings recipe I have yet to post.
+In the end, I followed the recipe for the cake batter and the ganache, but not the buttercream as I wanted to use my jam.
+When I say followed, I actually halved the ganache recipe and changed the cake recipe a little.
+I just can’t help myself.
+I also attempted feathering for the first time.
+For this I used some blackberry white chocolate ganache I had leftover from the little blackberry puddings I made recently.

 The batter rose so well, that it annoyingly overflowed, which was not quite what I was looking for.
 The mixture was also a little fragile, so needed to be handled quite carefully when still warm.
 It was, however, very light and quite delicious.
 CT, who wasn’t party to the intricacies of the creation, was quite taken by the unexpected pleasure of the blackberry jam cunningly secreted in the middle – ooh he said.

 Other Blackberry Recipes You Might Like

 - White chocolate & blackberry melts

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this chocolate blackberry cake I’d love to hear about it in the comments below.
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.